domantas3000/Spotlight/README.md

 Click the LOAD UNPACKED button and select the extension directory.
 Load Extension

 >Ta-da!
 The extension has been successfully installed.
-Because no icons were included in the manifest, a generic toolbar icon will be created for the extension.